Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Buenaventura has specific considerations due to its climate and socio-economic context.

-A Yellow Fever vaccination is highly recommended if you plan to visit rural or jungle areas, or nearby national parks.
+A Yellow Fever vaccination is highly it's a good idea if you plan to visit rural or jungle areas, or nearby national parks.

 Buenaventura and the Pacific coast are considered malaria-risk areas.
 Dengue, Chikungunya, and Zika are also prevalent.